petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-discount.md

 You can make this discount available for all accounts or specific accounts, account groups, or order types.

-To specify which accounts, account groups, and order types are eligible for this discount:
+To specify which accounts, account groups, and order types are eligible for this discount,

 1. Click the _Eligibility_ tab.
 1. Click the [Select Account Groups](../../users-and-accounts/account-management/creating-a-new-account-group.md) radio button.